ranedk/tuts/rust/rusttuts/ownership-1.md

 - Stored in sequential memory.

 ### Heap
-All variables which need memory dynamically during runtime, are stored in heap.
+All variables which need memory dynamically during runtime, are stored using Heap.
 1) A check is needed to see how much space is need
 2) Check if that space is available in a contigous chunk
 3) If yes, then allocate, else increase heap size by asking OS for more space.